 Deals are only available for short periods of time, usually 24 hours, and offer a hefty discount on regular price.
 That is all you need to drive sales.
 A very short deadline, a discount and a sense of exclusivity for those quick enough to pounce on the offer.
 Throw in the power of email marketing as a communication tool and you have one of the best business models I have ever seen.

 Another business I wish I came up with that also has fantastic scarcity elements is eBay, or online auctions to be specific.
 An auction has a time and quantity based limitation.
 The countdown timer for the auction to end spurs bids that increase price.
 There’s one item and multiple people bidding for it, so there can only be one winner.
 This is like a perfect storm of scarcity, and thus eBay became a huge company.

-If you’re selling online, I’d have a good think about about these scarcity elements demonstrated by Groupon and eBay and see if you can apply them to your business.
+If you’re selling online, I’d have a good think about these scarcity elements demonstrated by Groupon and eBay and see if you can apply them to your business.
 Using scarcity in an environment where people have already expressed interest in your product, and doing it regularly, can drive a lot of sales.

 Justification And The Buying Environment

 Daily deal sites like Groupon work because they set the expectation of a discount environment.
 People sign up knowing what they are going to receive and Groupon works with retailers to come up with the deals.